 Backbone with Marionette, Grunt and Jasmine are some of the tools I used when developing the desktop and mobile site.

 I was also responsible of the Android app, made using Phonegap (Cordova).

 In Bownty I learned how to work in medium-sized teams and how to deal with the code of a big application.
 I also acquired the responsibility of deploying code directly to production.

 During those months I learned how to work with delivery dates and to be in touch with clients.

 I had been an author in Bits Catalans blog about software and Internet for more than two years.
 My special topics were Web, open source software and Internet openness.
 It was part of Estol.cat, the biggest blog network in Catalan language and was awarded by Premis Bloc Catalunya 2011.

 During those two years I wrote more than 270 posts.

-Winters from 2008 to 2010: I did personal and private classes to various Compulsory Secondary Education students to help them with Mathematics, Physics and some other engineering related subjects.
+Winters from 2008 to 2010: I gave personal and private classes to various Secondary Education students to help them with Mathematics and Physics.